utxostack/ckb-bitcoin-spv/docs/Design.md

 #### 1.1.
 Data preparation stage

-Since we want to do on-chain verification, so the resources are limited, for example, we couldn't afford 100 MiB storage or 30 seconds expensive computation, on CKB.

 Given on-chain verification comes with resource constraints, such as the inability to afford 100 MiB of storage or 30 seconds of computation on CKB, the MMR is introduced to address this issue by only saving the MMR root of Bitcoin headers on CKB.